Campus as Living Lab

 Examples of Campus as a Living Lab

-Brooklyn College EaTS Garden
+Brooklyn College Garden

 Provides a hands-on experimental learning experience focused on sustainable food production in this urban environment.